Wait-Less Offline Tuning and Re-solving for Online Decision Making: Numerical Experiments

-We generate the sequence $\{(r_t, \bm{a}_t)\}_{t=1}^T$ randomly from distributions that satisfy Assumptions \ref{ass:1} and \ref{ass:2}.
-Specifically, we use the uniform and normal distribution, with details in Table \ref{table:2}.
-We select the types of resource $m \in \{1, 5\}$, time horizon $T$ evenly spanned over $[10^2, 10^6]$, and initial average resource capacity $d_i$ sampled i.i.d. from $\text{Uniform}[1/3, 2/3]$.
-We run our algorithm for $100$ trials and use the average as the final result for each experiment.
+We choose $m=1$ and generate the sequence $\{(r_t, \bm{a}_t)\}_{t=1}^T$ randomly from the uniform (Input I) and normal (Input II) distributions, and include more complex distributions in Appendix \ref{supp_exp:new}.
+The time horizon $T$ spans evenly over $[10^2, 10^6]$, the initial average resource is sampled as $d_i \sim \text{Uniform}[1/3, 2/3]$, and $f \in \{T^{1/3}, T^{1/2}, T^{2/3}\}$ representing high, medium, and low re-solving frequencies.
+We report the average result over 100 trials for each experiment.
+We use the classic first-order method with $\mathcal{O}(T^{1/2})$ regret \cite{sun2020} as a baseline.
+Results are summarized in Table \ref{table:2} and Figure \ref{fig:1} on a logarithmic scale.

-We evaluate our algorithm with $m = 1$ under the stochastic input models I and II from Table \ref{table:2}.
-The experiments are conducted across various choices of $f \in \{T^{1/3}, T^{1/2}, T^{2/3}\}$ representing high, medium, and low re-solving frequencies.
-We analyze the absolute value of the regret and its growth rate over time.
-We illustrate our results in Table \ref{table:3} and Figure \ref{fig:1} on a logarithmic scale. \\

-These experiments assess the performance of our two main algorithms under varying re-solving frequencies and across multiple time horizons.
-As presented in Table \ref{table:3} and Figure \ref{fig:1}, we observe that regret decreases as the re-solving frequency increases from $f = T^{2/3}$ to $f = T^{1/3}$.
-This trend holds consistently across both algorithms and input types, with higher re-solving frequencies achieving the lowest regret in all cases.
-In addition, while regret accumulates over longer time horizons, the rate of increase remains stable for algorithms employing higher re-solving frequencies.
-These findings illustrate the robustness of our algorithms, as more frequent updates enable better adaptation to dynamic environment.
+We analyze the absolute value of regret and its growth rate over time.
+We observe that regret decreases as the re-solving frequency increases.
+This trend holds consistently across both algorithms and input types.
+In addition, while regret accumulates over longer time horizons, the increasing rate remains stable for algorithms employing higher re-solving frequencies.
+These findings are consistent with the guarantees of \cref{thm:spectrum}, as more frequent updates enable better adaptation to dynamic environments.